kenneth-lee-ch/whattocook/README.md

 	* `train.csv`: this file contains training data for training models.

 	* `test.csv`: this file contains ingredients for models to predict the cuisines.

+* `report.pdf`: this is a writeup to detail everything about this project.

 ## How to run the code